thethomasmiller/dance-party/README.md

   - Footer with link to Giphy (4)
 Party (5)
   - Header "Dance Party" (3)
-  - Button for Lights (turns background black and borders and text brights colors tbd) (5)
+  - Button for Lights (turns background black and borders brights colors tbd) (5)
-  - "Guest" Container" (6) for gif  with Button (9) which renders gif with a click (API Data passed here)
+  - "Guest" Container" (6) for gif with Button (9) which renders gif with a click (API Data passed here from App)
   - Footer with link to Giphy (5)

 Post MVP